ThePhoDit/json-to-kotlin-interface/README.md

 Convert JSON to Kotlin interface

-options:
+options:<br>
-  -h, --help            show this help message and exit -f FILE, --file FILE  JSON file path.
+  -h, --help            show this help message and exit<br>
+  -f FILE, --file FILE  JSON file path.<br>
   -o OUTPUT, --output OUTPUT (optional, defaults to `Interface.kt`)
                         Kotlin file path where contents should be dumped.
 If the file exists it overrides its contents